Work-With-Phoenix/phoenix-ux/README.md

 - [GSAP](https://greensock.com/) for providing a powerful animation library.
 - The hover effects for our buttons were inspired by the work of [Shrihari](https://tailwindcomponents.com/u/shrihari) on [Tailwind Components](https://tailwindcomponents.com/component/button-hover-effects).
 We appreciate their creativity and contribution to the web development community.

+## Notes

+There are more animations and components available and I will be updating them and making them available as soon as I am able to.
+I am als woring on a more comprehensive documentation and AI-powered solutions to improve Ux development all round.

+## Available Components

+- Buttons
+- CountUp
+- Typewriter
+- CookieModal (will update this)
+- Drawers (Needs more work)
+- Magnetic
+- Tooltip
+- Entrance Animation
+- Marquee (slide animation - left and right)
+- AOB

+In the meantime, Let me know what you'd like to see or learn, contact me at: [info@phoenixui.cloud](mailto:info@phoenixui.cloud)